transparency-dev/armored-witness-os/release/README.md

 WithSecure is notified of a release, and they reference the manifest for build details.
-After auditing it, and they add their signature of the manifest to the note as well before writing it to this repo.
+After auditing it, and they add their signature of the manifest to the note as well before writing it to this repo as `$_WITHSECURE_DIR/withsecure_vX.X.X.txt` (as defined in the yaml).
 Once complete, they tag a release in this repo in the format `withsecure_vX.X.X`.

 ### Release completion

-Finally, the trigger defined on `cloudbuild_withsecure_signature.yaml` reads the signed note written to this repository by WithSecure and adds it as an entry to the public firmware transparency log.
+Finally, the trigger defined on `cloudbuild_withsecure_signature.yaml` reads the signed note written to this repository by WithSecure and adds it to the artifacts bucket and the public firmware transparency log.

+The Trusted OS elf should only be used if both Transparency.dev and WithSecure signatures are verified successfully.

 TODO: add links for the GCS buckets once public.